West Midlands Trains (2017–2026): History

-Penalty Fares
+Penalty fares

-As of 2024, West Midlands Trains operates a penalty fare policy requiring passengers to purchase a ticket before boarding.
+As of 2024, West Midlands Trains operated a penalty fare policy requiring passengers to purchase a ticket before boarding.
 In the event that this is not possible, passengers must make themselves known to the conductor immediately on boarding.

-Transfer to public ownership
+Transfer to state ownership

-In July 2025, as part of the Starmer government's programme of passenger rail services renationalisation, it was announced that all services operated by West Midlands Trains will revert to public ownership under West Midlands Trains on 1 February 2026.
+In July 2025, as part of the Starmer government's programme of passenger rail services renationalisation it was announced that all passenger services will revert to state ownership under the similarly named, but DfT Operator-owned company, West Midlands Trains, on 1 February 2026.